Workshopshed/ming_pi/README.md

-When connecting between the applications from say Grafana to Influx you can refer to the server name as "db" e.g. http://db:8086
+When connecting between the applications from say Grafana to Influx you can refer to the server name as "db" e.g. http://db:8086 mqtt://mq:1882

+# Setting Mosquitto Passwords

+Start the containers with

+`docker-compose up`

+From a separate console connect to the Mosquitto container with

+'docker exec -it  ming_pi_mosquitto_1 sh'

+Once in use the mosquitto_passwd command to set the passwords https://mosquitto.org/man/mosquitto_passwd-1.html

+'mosquitto_passwd /etc/mosquitto/passwd sensor'

+Then exit the shell.
+And restart the containers with

+`docker-compose down`
+`docker-compose up`

+Note that if you change the password in Node-Red there may continue to be errors in the logs until you complete another down/up recycling.

 # Volumes

+TODO:

 So that we don't destroy our SDCard, this project uses an external disk attached to the Pi.
 The docker containers should be configured to use this disk.